sauletrep/GPSspoofing/README.md

 *   Combine results from each chunk after procesing.

 # 2. Implementation of Parallel Processing

+Python code that processes th AIS data in parallel for efficient computation is in the file "AISParallelProcessing.py".
+THe function detect_gps_spoofing(vessel_data) will have to be modified for real GPS spoofing detection.
+In this function I have simply sat a constant limit for the change in latitude, longitude and speed between two timestamps for each vessle, not even taking into account the time between timestamps.
+This limit is the same for all vessels and has been chosen by simply reducing the number of possible spoofing cases detected.

+ # 3. GPS Spoofing Detection
 The implementation of Parallel Processing is in the file "SpoofingDetection.py".
 To find potential GPS Spoofing events I used the IQR method for detecting outliers.
 IQR is resilient to extreme outliers and non-parametric, so it works regardless of the data's distribution.
 But yet I found verry many outliers and I do not think spoofing is that frequent.

 # 4. Evaluating Parallel Processing Efficiency